nwjnilsson/eldr/README.md

 ## Current status
 Eldr is in early stage development and I am still working on the Vulkan backend.
 I knew Vulkan would be overkill for a project like this but I want to learn it so it will take the time it takes.
-I am nearly done refactoring the Vulkan code and integrating ImGui.
-After that I need to write some shaders and work on the scene representation and then I can start path tracing (probably).

 ## Requirements
 A possibly out-of-date list of required software: